 Employees of Participating Employers may join the Open Fund subject to eligibility conditions and elections made by Employers.
 The benefits received by members are determined by elections made by the Employers.
-All Employers have elected not to offer further DB benefits from the following dates:
+All Employers elected not to offer further DB benefits from the following dates:

 - ECITB from 6 April 2016

-- CITB from 1 January 2017
+- · CITB from 1 January 2017

-- Lantra from 1 February 2017
+- · Lantra from 1 February 2017

-- Cogent SSC Ltd (and subsidiaries) and OPITO Ltd from 1 April 2017
+- · Cogent SSC (and subsidiaries) from 1 April 2017

-- SEMTA (and subsidiaries) and CAPITB from 1 October 2017, and
+- SEMTA (and subsidiary) and CAPITB from 1 October

+- 2017, and

-- SECTT from 1 July 2018.
+- · SECTT from 1 July 2018.